|Pet Behavior Counseling|

 Sign-Up for Our Pre-Consultation Seminar

 If you decide you wish to work with us, we will ask that you attend our Help!
 My Dog is Aggressive, Reactive, Fearful, Anxious, etc. seminar.
-This seminar is held once a month, usually the 3rd Sunday, from 12 PM to 4 PM; however, depending on the number of people attending and the number of questions, this seminar may continue until 5 PM.
+This seminar is held every four to six weeks, from 12 PM to 4 PM; however, depending on the number of people attending and the number of questions, this seminar may continue until 5 PM.
 There is a $50 fee per household for this seminar, and we suggest that ALL adult family members that live with the dog attend.
 You must register and pay in advance, no later than the Wednesday before the seminar.

 The seminar is for people only, so please do NOT bring your dog.
 We will be discussing behavioral issues in general terms only; we will need to see you and your pet individually to offer behavioral programs designed for your particular situation.